 Economy & Small Business

 WASHINGTON, D.C. – Rep. Tom Cole (OK-04) released the following statement after voting in favor of H.R.
 1363, The Troop Funding Bill, which was passed today by House Republicans.
-The legislation funds government operations for one week with cuts of $12 billion, provides funding for U.S.
+The legislation funds government operations for one week with cuts of $12 billion, provides funding for U.S. Armed Forces for the remainder of the fiscal year, and would avert a government shutdown if adopted in the Senate.

 WASHINGTON, D.C. – Rep. Tom Cole (OK-04) released the following statement regarding the Government Shutdown Prevention Act, which will be considered in the House of Representatives this week: